Tinaika19/RegEx/Develop/gist-template.md

    - `[a-z]`: Matches any lowercase letter (`a-z`).
    - `\.`: Matches a literal dot (`.`).
    - `-`: Matches a hyphen (`-`).
+### The @ symbol
+This is the literal at-symbol (@), which separates the local part of the email from the domain part.
+Every valid email must contain exactly one @ symbol.

 ### Dot and Domain Extension
  - `\.` matches the literal dot before the domain extension.